 4) The teller can put a character in danger.
 Audience members who identify with that character might try to influence the course of the story by speaking up on behalf of the character.

-into the role of the grandmother, to call for help in protecting, or rather
+In the following two cases, the teller was in the narrative mode, and a listener interjected in the dialogue mode.
+Here the listener stepped into the role of the grandmother, to call for help in protecting, or rather restoring, her son:80

 In the above case, it is not clear whom Oreame, the grandmother, was addressing.
-In the case below, the grandmother was addressing her injured grandson:

 It is hard to imagine that this listener did not accompany these outbursts with physical gestures of some sort, perhaps of holding a limp body in her arms, or of reaching out to ask to hold him.

 In the next instance of spontaneous roleplaying, the teller was playing the grandmother and a listener stood in for Ozidi, who flatly protested the direction in which the grandmother -- and the narrator -- were taking the story (the grandmother wanted her grandson to kill an innocent woman and her newborn son):

 Listener #1: What a wicked woman!
 (As Ozidi) "Mother, it burns badly!"

 don't ever say it burns."
-(253)
+This

 Epic Storytelling and Videoconferencing